-This is the most important alloying element and it gives stainless steels their basic corrosion resistance.
-All stainless steels have a Cr content of at least 10.5% and the corrosion resistance increases the higher chromium content.
+Chromium is the most important alloying element since it gives stainless steel its general corrosion resistance.
+All stainless steels have a Cr content of at least 10.5%.
+Additionally, the corrosion resistance increases the higher chromium content.
 Chromium also increases the resistance to oxidation at high temperatures and promotes a ferritic microstructure.

-Molybdenum significantly increases the resistance to both uniform and localized corrosion.
-It slightly increases mechanical strength and strongly promotes a ferritic microstructure.
+olybdenum significantly increases the resistance to both uniform and localized corrosion.
+It slightly increases mechanical strength and highly promotes a ferritic microstructure.
 However, molybdenum also enhances the risk for the formation of secondary phases in ferritic, duplex, and austenitic steels.
-In martensitic steels it increases the hardness at higher tempering temperatures due to its effect on carbide precipitation.
+In martensitic steels, molybdenum increases the hardness at higher tempering temperatures due to its effect on carbide precipitation.

 Manganese is generally used to improve hot ductility.
-Its effect on the ferrite/austenite balance varies with temperature: at low temperature manganese is an austenite stabilizer, but at high temperatures it will stabilize ferrite.
+Its effect on the ferrite/austenite balance changes with temperature: at low-temperature, manganese is an austenite stabilizer, but at high temperatures, it will stabilize ferrite.
 Manganese increases the solubility of nitrogen and is used to obtain high nitrogen contents in duplex and austenitic stainless steels.
 Manganese, as an austenite former, can also replace some of the nickel in stainless steel.

 Silicon increases resistance to oxidation, both at high temperatures and in strongly oxidizing solutions at lower temperatures.
 It promotes a ferritic microstructure and increases strength.

-Titanium is a strong ferrite and carbide former, lowering the effective carbon content and promoting a ferritic structure in two ways.
-In austenitic steels with increased carbon content it is added to increase the resistance to intergranular corrosion (stabilized grades), but it also increases mechanical properties at high temperatures.
-In ferritic grades titanium is added to improve toughness, formability, and corrosion resistance.
-In martensitic steels titanium lowers the martensite hardness by combining with carbon and increases tempering resistance.
+Titanium is a strong ferrite and carbide former that lowers the effective carbon content and promotes a ferritic structure in two ways.
+By adding Titanium, the resistance to intergranular corrosion (stabilized grades) increases in austenitic steels, as well as carbon content and mechanical properties at high temperatures are improved.
+In ferritic grades, titanium is added to improve toughness, formability, and corrosion resistance.
+In martensitic steels, titanium lowers the martensite hardness in combination with carbon and increases temper resistance.
 In precipitation hardening steels, titanium is used to form the intermetallic compounds that are used to increase strength.